- Are Piebald Dachshunds Rare?

 How Much does a Piebald Dachshund Puppy Cost?

 The cost of a piebald dachshund varies based on where you get them from.
 On average, they usually cost between $600 and $1,500.
 Of course, if you happen to find one at a shelter or rescue, the initial fee will be more affordable.
 Plus, shelter fees usually include all medical care while breeder puppies do not.
+You can check out how much it costs to buy and raise a Dachshund Puppy.

 Frequently Asked Questions